GanchengZhu/GanchengZhu/README.md

 - 👋 Hi, I’m @GanchengZhu.
-- 👀 I’m interested in Feature Selection, Deep Learning, Gaze Estimation, and Computational Psychiatry.
+- 👀 I’m interested in Deep Learning, Gaze Estimation, and Computational Psychiatry.
 - 📫 How to reach me psycho@zju.edu.cn or zhugc2016@gmail.com.

 <!---